cybersettler/websemble/README.md

 var Websemble = require('websemble');
 var app = new Websemble.backend.App();
 ```

+Make sure that the value for the main attribute in the package.json
+configuration file is "app.js".

 The last file we need to create is the index.html in the root.